Higher dimensional divergence for mapping class groups: Introduction

 \Restate{Theorem \ref{thm:divmcg}}{ For every positive integers $r$ and $n$ there exist universal covers of compact CAT(0)--spaces with flat rank $2r$, and such that the $(r-1)$--dimensional divergence satisfies $\Dv_{r-1}\asymp x^{r+n}$. }

 In our study of divergence, we develop a method to obtain lower bounds for higher divergence from lower bounds on zero--divergence.
-For the inductive construction of CAT(0)--spaces with pathological divergence behaviour described in the above theorem, we also find an argument to prove the sharp estimate from above of the divergence.

-Finally, we also have to develop a way of cutting simplicial spheres into round simplicial hypersurfaces which works in a very general setting, and proves very useful.
-Another application of this cutting is to the proof of the following theorem (which is also an ingredient in the proof of Theorem~\ref{thm:divOverRk}) that shows the higher dimensional isoperimetric functions of the mapping class group also exhibit a ``phase transition'' which detects the rank:

-\Restate{Theorems \ref{thm:genus3} and \ref{thm:genus012}}{ Let $S$ be a compact orientable surface and let $\Is_k$ be the $k$--dimension isoperimetric function of the mapping class group of $S$.
+We use this method both for mapping class groups and for $CAT(0)$--spaces.